Akasho09/sem6/Software/s2/u4/reane.md

 It is a type of black-box testing that can be applied to all levels of software testing .
 In this technique, input data are divided into the equivalent partitions that can be used to derive test cases-
 • In this input data are divided into different equivalence data classes.
 • It is applied when there is a range of input values.

+- Equivalence class testing is a black-box software testing technique where input data is categorized into groups called equivalence classes, and then representative values are selected from each class for testing.

 - Consider a field that accepts a minimum of 6 characters and a maximum of 10 characters.
 Then the partition of the test cases ranges 0 – 5, 6 – 10, 11 – 14.